| | |

 Hook in header

-Secure plant hooks into a beam or a strong support.
+Secure plant screw hooks into a beam or a strong support.
 Loop the two S-hooks on each side of the top ropes and hang your gutter planters.

 DIY hanging gutter planter with ropes being adjusted before adding dirt and plants